magnars/multiple-cursors.el/README.md

     (require 'multiple-cursors)

+Then you have to set up your keybindings - multiple-cursors doesn't presume to know how you'd like them layed out.
+Here are some examples:

 When you have an active region that spans multiple lines, the following will add a cursor to each line: